School Code of Behaviour

 Check Two involves the pupil being moved to sit in a designated place in the classroom for ten minutes.

 Check Four means that the pupil is moved to another classroom for ten minutes.
-During the period of Covid-19 restrictions Check Four did not apply.

 The Checks are cumulative, in order, discussed with the children and certain to occur.
 If a pupil is involved in a serious misbehaviour, Check 5 applies immediately.

 The philosophy of Discipline For Learning can help children avoid being checked by focusing on positive influences.
 Staff members are encouraged to use the “2 for 1” rule to get the desired behaviour.
 For example while lining up after recreation staff will praise 2 pupils who are behaving appropriately.
 Invariably this elicits the desired behaviour from the other pupils.

 Other reward systems employed include “Líne an Lae”.
 This involves awarding a token to the class/classes that line up and walk appropriately to and from the class or around the school.
 When a class earns 10 tokens they are rewarded with a “treat” agreed by the class and class teacher.
 Tokens can also be awarded to a class who are “noticed” by any other staff member while walking to or from the class or around the school.
 Other motivators/rewards employed in the classroom include “Marbles in the Jar”, Star Charts and other visual reminders of good behaviour.
 “Pinkies” are awarded to pupils in 6th Class for extra effort.
+While such systems are welcome and beneficial they are used in addition to the whole school Stamp Book system.

 Pupils in 5th and 6th Classes receive weekly scores/ratings on a Friday.
 These scores are marked out of ten and are awarded for Conduct and Application.
 Parents sign the scores at the weekend and they are checked by the Principal at the beginning of the following week.
 Pupils are encouraged from time to time to work out their average ratings.
-If towards the end of the School Year a pupil‟s ratings are below an average of 15 then they know that they will not travel on the school tour.
+If towards the end of the School Year a pupil’s ratings are below an average of 15 then they know that they may not travel on the school tour.
 This has proven to be a very effective method of discouraging undesirable behaviour.

 Well done Loris.
 You finished your Stamp Book!

 If a child engages in serious misbehaviour i.e. bullying, spitting, using foul language, stealing or using physical force then Check Five is implemented and parents informed.
 In such cases pupils may have to draw up and sign a Contract with the Principal.
+Parents will also be contacted immediately if a pupil has a mobile phone, or other mobile device without permission, in school.
+The device will be returned to the parent on collection from school reception.
+A contract will be drawn up to be signed by the pupil, parent and teacher/principal.

+Such pupils may follow a plan that is agreed with the pupil, parent, teacher and the Special Needs Assistant where appropriate.
+This usually entails on-going reinforcement with tasks broken down into small, achievable steps.
+There are occasions when challenging behaviour presents.
 This usually results from an underlying emotional or sensory difficulty.
-It can be defined as “ behaviour of such intensity, frequency and duration that the physical safety of the person or others is likely to be placed in serious jeopardy or behaviour which is likely to seriously limit or delay access to, and use of ordinary facilities” (Emerson et al)
+It can be defined as “ behaviour of such intensity, frequency and duration that the physical safety of the person or others is likely to be placed in serious jeopardy or behaviour which is likely to seriously limit or delay access to, and use of ordinary facilities” (Emerson et al).

 Staff members have a duty of care to intervene in order to prevent pupils hurting themselves or others, or putting themselves at risk by absconding from the school premises.
 On such occasions positive handling may be used to move a pupil to a safer place.
 Where possible, 2 staff members will be involved in any incident that necessitates positive handling.
+During the school year 2018/19, 36 staff members received training from Darren Walker around effective use of positive handling strategies.
+All SNAs were trained in phase one of Team Teach in June 2023.

-Nurture Groups
+Nurture Groups / Circles of Support

 Language